itohio/EasyRobot/x/marshaller/SPEC.md

 - Set options at construction for instance-level defaults
 - Pass options to Marshal/Unmarshal for call-specific overrides
 - Use `types.WithMetadata` for backend-specific configuration
+- Use `types.WithRelease()` on sink marshallers to enable automatic cleanup of Releaser objects

 ## Usage Examples